Content Writer at itro

 The explosion in data theft in Australia is another solid reason to have your data stored in multiple locations.

 Need short-term backup help?

-If you would like to get independent help testing your backup, or fact finding, but not necessarily looking for a new IT Provider, please call the team at itro now.
-For $235.00* we will send one of our senior engineers to your selected Melbourne office.
-As you watch, our engineer will find out if you have a backup solution, what is being backed up, and test – through to ‘live’ data restore – if your backup is working.
-Testing in most cases will take less than an hour.
-Everything identified onsite with you will be documented and emailed to you as written report within two (2) working business days.
+If you would like to get independent help testing your backup, or fact-finding, but not necessarily looking for a new IT Provider, please call the team at itro now.
+Everything identified onsite with you will be documented and emailed to you as a written report within 2 working business days.

 Call itro on 1800 10 3000 or email email@example.com to chat with one of our experts about implementing a secure backup system and to receive your free IT assessment.